 Are There Visitor Services Around Bow Lake?

 There are no visitor centers at Bow Lake.
 However, there are nice restrooms at the parking area near Num Ti Jah Lodge.
 While there are fantastic places to picnic around the lake.
 There is a small cafe called The Paintbrush Gallery with snacks and coffee in the summer, however it’s still best to grab snacks in Banff or Lake Louise Village before you drive the Icefield Parkway.
 These towns will be your last option for food until you reach the Saskatchewan River Crossing.

 Where Can I Stay Around Bow Lake?

-You can book a room at the historic Num Ti Jah Lodge (now called The Lodge, reopening in August 2023).
+You can book a room at the historic Num Ti Jah Lodge (now called The Lodge).
 Beyond that you have Mosquito Creek, and Waterfowl Campgrounds.
 The best hotels in the area can be found at Lake Louise.
 Paradise Lodge and Bungalows are among some of our favorite places to stay in the area.

 Is There Parking at Bow Lake?

 There are two parking areas at Bow Lake.
-Off the Icefields Parkway there is a small pull off area for short (5-10 minute) parking.
+Off the Icefields Parkway there is a small pull off area for short (5-10 minute) parking overlooking Crowfoot mountain and Bow Peak.
 This parking area is more of an overlook at best for those that just want to stop for a quick photo.

 The other parking area is near Num Ti Jah Lodge, where there is space for 100 or so vehicles.
 Parking is free at Bow Lake, though you will need a Parks Canada pass to enjoy Banff National Park.